-Compare credit cards that earn points which can be exchanged for Avios
+Compare credit cards that earn points you can exchange for Avios

-Several cards on the market let you exchange their loyalty points for Avios.
-At the time of writing, American Express Membership Rewards points can be exchanged at a rate of 1:1, for example, and £150 of Tesco Clubcard points can be exchanged for 36,000 Avios.
-IHG Rewards Club points can be converted too (call 0871 226 1111), but you’ll need at least 10,000 of them first.
+If you’re a regular traveller, it’s worth knowing that some credit cards let you exchange their loyalty points for Avios.
+At the time of writing, American Express Membership Rewards points can be exchanged at a rate of 1:1 (in multiples of 1,000), for example, and you can also swap 400 Sainsbury’s Nectar points for 250 Avios.
 HSBC has also periodically run promotions allowing Premier customers to exchange reward points for Avios.

 What is Avios?